-Located on the west coast of Florida, Sarasota is easily accessible by car or plane.
-Sarasota-Bradenton International Airport has flights from cities such as Atlanta, Newark NJ and Toronto and is located about 7 miles north of Sarasota beaches.
+Located on the west coast of Florida, Sarasota is a beautiful place to visit with lots to do.
+It is easily accessible by car or plane.
+Sarasota-Bradenton International Airport has flights from cities such as Atlanta, Newark NJ and Toronto.
 I-75 and I-275 allow easy automobile access from St. Petersburg, Tampa and Naples.
-With an average temperature of 73 degrees, it’s a great location for family, couples or even solo visits.
+With an average temperature of 73 degrees, it’s an excellent location for family, couples or even solo visits.

-I visited Sarasota after receiving tickets to have two items appraised on Antiques Roadshow, which was filming at the Ringling Museum.
-This was a perfect excuse for an overnight trip and to check out Sarasota.
-Here are 5 things you shouldn’t miss while you are in the area:
+After receiving tickets, I visited Sarasota to have two items appraised on Antiques Roadshow, which was filming at the Ringling Museum.
+The opportunity to meet appraisers was a perfect excuse for an overnight trip and to check out Sarasota.
+Here are five things you shouldn’t miss while you are in the area:

 Originally the home of John and Mable Ringling of Ringling Bros and Barnum & Bailey Circus fame, The Ringling Museum is located on a massive 66-acre campus.
-Home to 4 museums, gardens, the Historic Asolo Theater and an educational center it’s a wonderful place to spend a day or two.
+Home to 4 museums, gardens, the Historic Asolo Theater and an educational center, it’s a nice place to spend a day or two.

 I had heard great things about The Ringling and couldn’t wait to get there.
 I was lucky – ticket holders for Antiques Roadshow got to explore the grounds and museums for free that day.
-The admission price is very reasonable however because there is so much to do there.
-If you’re there on a Thursday head over between 5pm and 8pm and the price to get in the circus and art museums is only $5.
-On Mondays, entrance to the art museum is free.
+The admission price is very reasonable because there is so much to do there.
+If you’re there on a Thursday, head over between 5 pm and 8 pm and the price to get in the circus and art museums is only $5.
+On Mondays, the fee to the art museum is free.

 The four museums on site are the Circus Museum, the Circus Museum Tibbals Learning Center, the Museum of Art and Ca’ d’Zan.
 The cost to enter the first three museums is included in the price of your ticket.
 To do a tour of Ca’ d’Zan, which is the Ringling’s 56 room mansion, is an additional cost.

-Ca’ d’Zan was opulence at its highest.
-I didn’t get a tour of the house because that is part of where appraisals for Antiques Roadshow was happening but I did get to view the kitchen, ceiling murals and the wall decor.
+Ca’ d’Zan was luxury at its highest.
+I didn’t get a tour of the house because that is part of where appraisals for Antiques Roadshow were happening, but I did get to view the kitchen, ceiling murals and the wall decor.
 I will be returning to do the docent tour that they have.

 Museum of Art

 The Museum of Art originally began because of the Ringling’s love of European art.
-John Ringling had the first museum built on site in the 1920’s to house their collection.
-Now the State Art Museum of Florida, the Museum of Art has both permanent exhibits and traveling exhibits and includes Asian art, contemporary art and a learning center.
+John Ringling had the first museum built on-site in the 1920s to house their collection.
+Now designated the State Art Museum of Florida, the Museum of Art has permanent exhibits and traveling exhibits and includes Asian art, contemporary art and a learning center.

-If you need a break between all the museums be sure to tour the grounds.
-The Bayfront Gardens include Mable Ringling’s rose garden, quiet areas where you can sketch or read a book, the stone statues of the Dwarf Garden, huge banyan trees that must be hundreds of years old and even a playground for little ones to run some energy off.
-There are also a couple of eating places on the grounds.
-Which makes it a perfect way to spend the day.
+If you need a break between all the museums, be sure to tour the grounds.
+The Bayfront Gardens include Mable Ringling’s rose garden, quiet areas where you can sketch or read a book, the stone statues of the Dwarf Garden, giant banyan trees that must be hundreds of years old and even a playground for little ones to run some energy off.
+There are also a couple of eating places on the grounds, making it a perfect way to spend the day.

 Marie Selby Botanical Gardens

-Once the home of William and Marie Selby, 15 acres of land in Sarasota is dedicated to the Marie Selby Botanical Gardens.
-The Selbys were nature lovers and Marie (who was the first woman to cross the USA in a car!) planted many of the plants in the gardens, including the bamboo that’s on Sarasota Bay.
+Once the home of William and Marie Selby, 15 acres of land in Sarasota became the Marie Selby Botanical Gardens.
+The Selbys were nature lovers and Marie (who was the first woman to cross the USA in a car!) planted many of the plants in the gardens, including the bamboo on Sarasota Bay.
 When Marie passed away, she left the estate to the Sarasota community to promote nature.

-While I was there I learned a new word – epiphytic.
-Having lived in Florida for the majority of my life I had seen epiphytic plants such as air plants and Spanish moss.
+While I was there, I learned a new word – epiphytic.
+Having lived in Florida for most of my life, I had seen epiphytic plants such as air plants and Spanish moss.
 I just never knew the word.
-Well epiphytic means that the plant grows on the surface of another plant and gets it food from the air and water.
+Well epiphytic means that the plant grows on another plant’s surface and gets its food from the air and water.
 One of the great things about Selby Gardens is the educational value you gain from going.
 There’s an orchid program (did you know some orchids are epiphytic?), bromeliad program, plants from the rainforest, plants from desserts and even bonsai.

 The grounds are so beautiful and large it took me about 2.5 hours to look around and I could have spent even more time if I had wanted.
-In addition to walking through the gardens and stopping to sit and relax while looking at Sarasota Bay, I also stopped at the cafe for a snack.
-The cafe is located in the Selby’s house which is much more modest than one would expect of people who were wealthy.
-The cafe had indoor and outdoor seating – I chose to sit under a huge banyan tree and watched everyone enjoying the expansive lawn.
+After walking through the gardens and stopping to look at Sarasota Bay, I also stopped at the cafe.
+The cafe is in the Selby’s house, which is much more modest than one would expect.
+The restaurant had indoor and outdoor seating – I chose to sit under a huge banyan tree and watched everyone enjoying the expansive lawn.

 Exhibits and Events

-The day I was there they had an Andy Warhol exhibit on his plant paintings and they were setting up for Shakespeare In The Garden.
+The day I was there, they had an Andy Warhol exhibit on his plant paintings and set up for Shakespeare In The Garden.
 There’s also a Garden Music Series and wine dinners on site.
 Be sure to check out the Selby Gardens events calendar while you’re planning your trip.
 You might be able to take a class on yoga, watercolors or photography.

-Make sure you bring your camera, a stroller if you have small children, bug spray (try not to bring it in an aerosol can, which can damage the environment), sunscreen and a travel umbrella in case a Florida 15 minute rain storm pops up.
-Wheelchairs are available onsite and parking is free
+Make sure you bring your camera, a stroller if you have small children, bug spray (try not to bring it in an aerosol can, damages the environment), sunscreen and a travel umbrella.
+Wheelchairs are available on-site and parking is free.

 Beaches of Sarasota

-The white sand beaches of the west coast of Florida are always a must see.
+The white sand beaches of the west coast of Florida are always a must-see.
 Lido Beach is the beach closest to Sarasota and doesn’t disappoint.
-While some portions of the beaches are closed off for hotels and homes, the public beach is very clean and has parking both in lots and on the street.
-If you get there at the right time you might even be able to find some great shells.
+While some beaches are closed off for hotels and homes, the public beach is clean and has parking in lots and on the street.
+If you get there at the right time, you might even find some great shells.
 Don’t forget your shelling bag if you go!

-One thing I always try to do when traveling is visit a local brewery.
-Breweries in Florida are still a bit of a new thing because in years past the laws of the state hindered small breweries.
+One thing I always try to do when traveling is to visit a local brewery.
+Breweries in Florida are still a bit new because, in years past, the state’s laws hindered small breweries.
 Those laws have changed which has made the brewery industry explode in the state.

-There are 3 breweries in Sarasota: Big Top Brewing, Calusa Brewing and JDubs Brewing.
-Note that there are quite a few bars in the area to go have some crafts beers; I just enjoy a brewery since they are the actual producers of the beer.
+There are plenty of breweries to choose from in Sarasota, including Sarasota Brewing Co, Big Top Brewing, Calusa Brewing and JDubs Brewing.
+Note that there are quite a few bars in the area that serve crafts beers; I enjoy a brewery since they are the beer producers.

 Two tips when you visit a brewery:

 - If you’re driving or riding the train home, bring or buy an empty growler and get it filled.
-When you get home you’ll have a memory of you trip to enjoy.
+When you get home, you’ll have a memory of your trip to enjoy.